1988 Manitoba general election

 The 1988 Manitoba general election was held on April 26, 1988 to elect Members of the Legislative Assembly of the Province of Manitoba, Canada.
 It resulted in a minority government.
 The Progressive Conservative Party won 25 seats, against 20 for the Liberal Party and 12 for the New Democratic Party.
+This is the most recent election to have resulted in a minority government in Manitoba, and is the only election between 1966 and 2023 in which the NDP finished third in the seat total.

 Background

 The election was called unexpectedly in early 1988, after disgruntled NDP backbencher Jim Walding voted against his government's budget on March 9, 1988.
 With former cabinet minister Laurent Desjardins having essentially abandoned his seat earlier in the year, the Legislative Assembly was almost evenly divided.
 Walding's defection thus resulted in Howard Pawley's NDP government being defeated, 28 votes to 27.
 As the budget vote was a confidence measure, the Pawley ministry was forced to resign and call new elections two years ahead of schedule.

 Popular support for the NDP was at an historically low level when the election was called, due to soaring Autopac rates and a taxpayer-funded bailout of the Manitoba Telephone System.
 The Pawley government's support for the Meech Lake Accord was also unpopular in some circles.
 One internal poll had the party at only 6% support, and there were concerns that they could be reduced to only two or three seats in the 57-seat legislature.
 Pawley resigned as party leader on the day after the budget defeat, and Urban Affairs Minister Gary Doer narrowly defeated Agriculture Minister Leonard Harapiak to replace him at a party convention held during the campaign.

-Pawley himself announced he would enter federal politics did not seek re-election in his own seat.
+Pawley himself announced he would enter federal politics and did not seek re-election in his own seat.
 In an unusual arrangement, the outgoing premier remained in office until after the election.
 Even after Doer's selection, the consensus was that the NDP would not be reelected.
 However, they managed to stabilize at around 20% in the polls.
 Many traditional NDP voters, especially in the city of Winnipeg, abandoned the party to support the Liberals in this cycle.